pablogila/TileMapDual_godot_node/README.md

 ![](Docs/reference_tileset_standard.png)

 Then, create a `TileMapDual` node and assign the `TileMapLayer` to it.
 Just click the `Update in Editor` checkbox, and the dual grid will be automatically configured and generated in real-time.
 Any change in the `TileMapLayer` will be updated by simply clicking the checkbox again!

+You can also freeze the tileset by activating the `Freeze` checkbox, to avoid accidental updates, both in-editor and in-game.

 ![](Docs/demo.gif)

-An in-game implementation can be activated by ckecking the `Update in Game` setting.
-This will update the dual grid in real-time during gameplay, thanks to the `TileMapLayer.changed` signal.
+You can modify the dual tileset by calling one the following methods:

+- `update_tile(world_tile)`: Update the displayed tiles around `world_tile`.
+This is the fastest method, and you can use it with an in-game tool.
+An example `CursorDual` node based on Jess's implementation is included.
+- `update_tileset()`: Update the entire tileset, offsetting itself by half a grid, and updating all tiles at once.
+This is what happens when you click the `Update in Editor` button.

-To achieve the best performance, only the fully-filled tile used for sketching is autotiled in the `TileMapDual`.
-This approach allows the world tileset to be used for other purposes, such as having an extended tileset with rocks, etc.
+To achieve the best performance, only the fully-filled tile used for sketching in the World grid is used for autotiling in the `TileMapDual`.
+This approach allows the World tileset to be used for other purposes, such as having an extended tileset with rocks, etc.

 ## Why?